MThies-lab/MDMagic/README.md

 ---

-### **Test a Sample File**
+### Test a Sample File

 1. Create or select a document file.
 I recommend using a .pdf or .docx.
     a.
-This will show you immediately if it's working correctly, in comparison to a .txt file that doesn't have much, if any measurable formatting.
+This shows you immediately if it's working correctly, in comparison to a .txt file that doesn't have much, if any measurable formatting.
 2. In Markdown Magic, click **ADD FILES** or Drag and Drop into the file window.
 7. Click **OUTPUT FOLDER**
 8. Select a folder destination for the converted file.